greenelab/deep-review/sections/05_treat.md

 produced by the autoencoder's decoder correspond to valid chemical structures.
-Recently, the Grammar Variational Autoencoder, which takes the SMILES grammar into account and is guaranteed to produce syntactically valid SMILES, has been proposed to alleviate this issue.[@arxiv:1703.01925] Another approach is to train character-based RNNs on large collections of molecules, for example ChEMBL [@doi:10.1093/nar/gkr777] to first obtain a generic generative model for drug-like compounds [@tag:Segler2017_drug_design].
+Recently, the Grammar Variational Autoencoder, which takes the SMILES grammar into account and is guaranteed to produce syntactically valid SMILES, has been proposed to alleviate this issue [@arxiv:1703.01925].
+Another approach is to train character-based RNNs on large collections of molecules, for example, ChEMBL, [@doi:10.1093/nar/gkr777] to first obtain a generic generative model for drug-like compounds [@tag:Segler2017_drug_design].
 These generative models successfully learn the grammar of compound representations, with 94%